 List of supported OS: https://www.crowdstrike.com/products/crowdstrike-falcon-faq/

 Supported browser: Chrome

-After purchasing Falcon Host or starting a product trial, an email will be sent that includes a link to the activation process.
+After purchasing CrowdStrike Falcon or starting a product trial, look for the following email to begin the activation process.

 The activation process includes: